-Finally, on pages 194-195 is a salute to our invaluable reviewers who have contributed their time and expertise in evaluating the many articles submitted to the Journal of Clinical Psychopharmacology in 2022.
-And as you will see, there are many interesting Original Contributions, Brief Reports, and Letters to the Editor in the March/April 2023 issue!
+And as you will see, there are many interesting Original Contributions, Brief Reports, Review Articles, and Letters to the Editor in the May/June 2023 issue!

 Anthony J. Rothschild, MD